Home » Celebrations » Holiday » Christmas » The Easiest Christmas Tree Charcuterie Board

 A wooden Christmas tree-shaped board with cubes of yellow and white cheese, grape tomatoes, and sprigs of rosemary.

-How to Serve Christmas Tree Charcuterie Board
+How to Serve a Christmas Tree Charcuterie Board

-More Festive Appetizers To Try
+More Festive Crowd-Pleasers To Try

 A wooden board arranged with cheese cubes, grape tomatoes, and rosemary sprigs in the shape of a Christmas tree.